Parenting Coordination

 The PC's authority is set forth in an agreement signed by the parents and filed with the court, called a "consent order," because the parents consent to working with a PC.
 Once filed, the agreement has the force of a court order.

 Parenting Coordinators can make recommendations as to how a particular dispute should be resolved in the best interests of the child.
 The parents can agree to follow the recommendation, and the dispute is thus settled.
-Or, if one parent doesn't like the recommendation, that parent can ask the court to decide.
-If the parents desire, they can authorize the PC to make binding decisions in order to settle a dispute quickly.
-(In MIchigan, only attorney PCs can make binding decisions.)
+If one parent doesn't like the recommendation, that parent can ask the court to decide the issue.
+If the parents desire, they can authorize an attorney PC to make binding decisions in order to settle a dispute quickly.
+(In Michigan, only attorney PCs can make binding decisions.
+Siri is an attorney and can make binding decisions if the parties desire.)

 What kinds of issues does a Parenting Coordinator address?

-If specified in the court order, a Parenting Coordinator may have authority to resolve the following types of issues:
+If specified in the court order, a Parenting Coordinator may have authority to resolve a broad range of issues, including:

 · transitions or exchanges of the children including date, time, place, means of transportation and/or transporter